South Africa Agrees To Privatise Troubled SAA Airline - UrduPoint

 The consortium includes Harith General Partners, an investor in African infrastructure and airports, and airline management firm Global Airways, an aircraft leasing firm which recently launched local budget airline LIFT.

-"With this partnership, we believe we are closer to achieving the important objective of having a sustainable national airline," he added.
+"With this partnership, we believe we are closer to achieving the important objective of having a sustainable national airline," Gordhan said.

 SAA, one of the continent's largest airlines, was placed under a state-approved rescue plan in December 2019 in an effort to save it from collapse.

-The airline, Africa's second largest after Ethiopian Airlines, had not posted a profit since 2011 and survived for years on state bailouts.
+The carrier, Africa's second largest after Ethiopian Airlines, had not posted a profit since 2011 and survived for years on state bailouts.

-A symbol of the mismanagement of state-owned enterprises that characterized ex-president Jacob Zuma's reign, the airline was forced to abandon many routes even before the Covid-19 pandemic.
+A symbol of the mismanagement of state-owned enterprises that characterised ex-president Jacob Zuma's reign, the airline was forced to abandon many routes even before the Covid-19 pandemic.

+The consortium, whose name Takatso translates to "aspire" in Sesotho, will initially inject 3.5 billion rand ($255 million; 211 million euro) into the airline.

+"The partnership represents a robust, exciting South African-bred solution," said the consortium chair Tshepo Mahloele, who is the founder of Harith, which owns Lanseria airport in northern Johannesburg.